-Playback is slow or choppy
+The playback is slow or choppy.

-- Disable any background programs, such as AntiVirus or Desktop Themes. - Ensure that video resolution is set to less than 1152 x 864 pixels.
+- Disable any background programs, such as AntiVirus or Desktop Themes. - Ensure that video resolution is lower than 1152 x 864 pixels.

-Invalid disc or no disc found message
+A message indicating invalid disc or no disc found is displayed.

-- Ensure that a DVD disc is in the drive with the shiny side of the disc facing down. - Ensure that video resolution is set to less than 1152 x 864 pixels. - On computers that have a CD-ROM or CD-RW drive in addition to a DVD-ROM drive, ensure that the DVD disc is in the drive labeled "DVD".
+- Ensure that the disc is in the drive with the shiny side of the disc facing down. - Ensure that video resolution is lower than 1152 x 864 pixels. - Ensure that the DVD or CD is inserted into an appropriate optical drive.
+For example, do not insert a DVD into a CD-only drive.